-The best family bike rides in the Lake District, Cumbria
+The best family bike rides in the Lake District

 Cumbria and the Lake District provides an array of cycling paths, so it is easy to find child-friendly bike rides as well as more challenging trails for older children.

-In this article, we'll show you some of the best cycle routes for families in the Lake District and the county of Cumbria, for different abilities and hopefully inspire you to try them out.
+In this best family bike rides in the Lake District article, we'll show you some of the best cycle routes for families in the Lake District and the county of Cumbria, for different abilities and hopefully inspire you to try them out.

 A word of warning about cycling with kids in the Lake District

-Cycling with your children in the Lake District can be an exciting adventure, but it is important to be aware of the area's steep hills and potential challenges.
+Cycling with your children in the Lake District can be an exciting adventure, but it is important to be aware of the area's steep hills and potential challenges even on the best family bike rides in the Lake District!

 There are some really great flat cycling routes around lakes and along old railways, plus some brilliant pump tracks that are suitable for balance bikes and upwards.
 However, things can quickly get steep and remote when you head into the mountains.